OperationSpark/magic-8-ball/README.md

 // other code...
 ````
-The menu API uses a technique called method chaining, which allows us to make several configuration API calls at the same time, seperating each with the `.` dot.
-By this, we're able to setup several things on our menu in one statement.
+The menu API uses a technique called method chaining, which allows us to make several configuration API calls at the same time, separating each with the `.` dot.
+By this, we're able to set-up several things on our menu in one statement.

 Using the `makeMenu` API, we pass all the things required to make our menu: a message to prompt the user, the input validator we discussed above, and a message to warn the user if they provide invalid input.